Fannie Barrier Williams Project

 • A chance to be part of an important project at SUNY Brockport

-After 2023-2024, we hope to build on the yearlong work together to continue to study Fannie Barrier Williams and consider how her life and times can be a springboard for further study, activism, and civic engagement on and beyond campus.
+After 2023-2024, we hope to build on our first year of work to continue to study Fannie Barrier Williams and consider how her life and times can serve as a springboard for further study, understanding, activism, and civic engagement on and beyond campus.

 Dr. Michael J. Kramer, Associate Professor, History Department, State University of New York (SUNY) Brockport, mkramer@brockport.edu